jamesmonks/Chat/README.md

 During this project I learned to transition from thinking in terms of relational databases (MySQL) to NoSQL databases.
 This was my foray into Firebase's realtime database, it's web API and managing multi-user authentication.

 I used jQuery, Bootstrap and CSS.
-This project is in the process of refactoring as I have come to know how to better implement this project.
+This project is in the process of refactoring as I have come to know how to better understand how to improve this project.